-Provide students with books or flashcards to practice memorizing high-frequency words.
-High-frequency words are the most commonly used words in printed text and over 50 percent of all text is composed of them.
-Because many are phonetically irregular, tend to be abstract, have limited visual correspondence, or even easily understood definitions, students must memorize them to read quickly and fluently.
+Provide students with resources to practice reading high-frequency words.
+High-frequency words are the most commonly used words in printed text.
+Since over 50 percent of all text is composed of these types of words, books are a great opportunity for readers to learn them in context.
+Repeated practice is important for students to learn to read high-frequency words quickly and fluently.

 Why Use High-Frequency Word Resources

 Since these words are essential to fluent reading, repeated exposure is crucial to help students read quickly and fluently.
 This decreases frustration for readers and encourages comprehension.

 How to Use High-Frequency Word Resources